CunninghamLab/TMSAnalysisToolBox/README.md

 1) Click the Greeen 'Code' button at the top of the screen
 2) Click 'Download Zip'
 3) Extract the downloaded zip file anywhere on your computer
-4) Go to the extracted folder location in windows
+4) Go to the extracted folder location
 5) Double-Click 'MyAppInstaller_Web.exe' --> you will be prompted to download MATLAB Runtime installer via the web
 6) Save a shortcut to your desktop
 7) Move 'TMSToolBox_Generated_Files' folder to your desktop (located in the extracted folder --> all data will be saved here)